 September 23, 2018

 A dinner discussion with Corey Doctorow, a science-fiction novelist, blogger, and technology activist.
-Discussion focused on cyber policy issues and the internet’s role in civil society.
+The discussion focused on cyber policy issues and the internet’s role in civil society.

 The Rise of the Rest—Entrepreneurship Across America